khanhdang2911/JobSeed/README.md

 - **Password:** 60-dayfreetrial
 ## Product Description

 In today's fast-paced digital era, finding and securing employment has been revolutionized by online platforms.
-Our Job Portal web application is designed to streamline the job search and recruitment processes, making them more efficient, transparent, and user-friendly.
+Our JobSeed web application is designed to streamline the job search and recruitment processes, making them more efficient, transparent, and user-friendly.
 Whether you are a job seeker looking for your next opportunity or a recruiter searching for the perfect candidate, our platform offers a comprehensive set of features tailored to meet your needs.

-Welcome to our Job Portal, your ultimate destination for all things related to job searching and recruitment.
+Welcome to our JobSeed, your ultimate destination for all things related to job searching and recruitment.
 Our mission is to connect job seekers with potential employers in a seamless and effective manner, transforming the way people find jobs and hire talent.